 The spring Chinook run entering the Clackamas River has generally increased over time since the hatchery program was initiated in 1979.
 Prior to the Clackamas Hatchery spring Chinook program, the average estimated return to the mouth of the Clackamas River was approximately 2,800, all of which were wild origin.
-Since the initiation of the hatchery program the average annual return of spring Chinook has risen dramatically.
+After the initiation of the hatchery program, the average annual return of spring Chinook increased dramatically.
 From 1980-1999 an annual average of 8,600 spring Chinook returned to the Clackamas River and from 2000-2009 the estimate increased to about 11,400 fish.
-For the period from 2010-2019, the annual average fell to 6,000 spring Chinook annually and from 2020-2022 the estimate decreased further to 5,066 returns (Table 3).
-The increase in returns beginning in the 1980s are primarily due to production from Clackamas Hatchery at McIver Park, which came on-line in 1979, as well as programs developed to facilitate passage of wild adults over North Fork Dam yielding increased natural production.
-In 2022, the estimated return to the Clackamas River was 6,432 spring Chinook, which included 2,778 hatchery origin and 3,654 natural-origin fish.
+However, runs declined during the 2010-2019 period, when the average annual return fell to 6,000 spring Chinook, and continued to decrease further in 2020-2023 to 5,612 fish (Table 3).
+The initial increase in returns beginning in the 1980s was primarily due to production from Clackamas Hatchery at McIver Park.
+More recently, programs developed to facilitate passage of wild adults over North Fork Dam has resulted in increased natural production, while hatchery returns have declined.
+In 2023, the estimated return to the Clackamas River was 7,249 spring Chinook, which included 2,134 hatchery-origin and 5,115 natural-origin fish.